For many of us, when it comes to home renovations, our knowledge consists of knowing that we want it and a willingness to pay for it.

 Stringer – The primary support system for a staircase.
 The riser and tread components of the staircase are attached to the stringer to ensure full support.

 Punch List – A document prepared near the end of a construction project listing work not conforming to contract specifications that the contractor must complete prior to final payment.
-The work may include incomplete or incorrect installations or incidental damage to existing finishes, material, and structures.
+The work may include incomplete or incorrect installations or incidental damage to existing finishes, materials, and structures.